JeongSeoJin/old-profile/study-paper-review01/review01.md

     }
   });
 </script>
 ---
+# Paper Review : Design Principles for Energy Efficient Legged Locomotion and Implementation on the MIT Cheetah Robot
+---
 ## What is this paper regarding?
 I reviewed this paper to gain insights into **actuator design** and **overall energy management** for legged locomotion to apply these principles to my robotic actuators.
 This paper represents **three major energy-loss**